CharlieLydia/Customers-information/README.md

-# Data-table
+# Customers information.
-This is a program of a data table, you can add customers to the table, delete them and find a certain customer.
-It will have their first name, surname, email address, and telephone number there, they will also have a unique identifier.
+This is a program allows a customer to input their name, email address and number.
+It also allows the user to select their favourite biscuit and animal.